angelitto2005/angelitto/README.md

   Stream torrents like a pro with integrated support for torrent2http, Elementum, and TorrServer.
 Instant and smooth playback at your fingertips.

 - **TMDb Movies**
-  Unlock a world of movies and TV shows through HTTP streams and debrid services, powered by AIO Streams, Torrentio, MediaFusion, Comet, and Meteor.
+  Unlock a world of movies and TV shows through HTTP streams and debrid services, powered by AIO Streams, Torrentio, MediaFusion, Comet, Meteor, and many other HTTP streaming providers.

 - **SubStudio**
   The **instant subtitle translator** you’ve been waiting for!
 Start your movie and watch as subtitles are instantly translated into multiple languages — all without interrupting your flow.